 When applying for a new job, we spend a lot of time thinking about whether we are right for a particular company, but never enough time considering if that company is right for us.

-As recruiters, it’s our job to see whether a particular candidate is a good match for the business during our screening process.
+As a recruitment agency, it’s our job to see whether a particular candidate is a good match for the business during our screening process.
 Factors such as personality, current situation, and experience are all considered.
 But that doesn’t take into account what you will feel about a potential employer.
 This post will give you some tips that will help you decide if you think the company would be a good match for you.

 Do Some Research:

 The first thing you need to do when deciding if a company is right for you is to get your hands dirty and do a little research.
 Start by looking at their company website, latest press releases, asking friends that work there, etc. Use as many different sources as you can to get a good picture of the company from a top level.
+(Continue Reading: How to Research a Company Before your Interview)

 Look at the Corporate Culture:

 One of the most useful ways to understand a company is to look at its organizational culture.
 Every business is unique, and each will have its own identity and personality.
 Company culture can be affected by size: smaller, boutique companies sometimes have more of a close family feel to them, while larger businesses can have more issues with office politics, but more opportunity for career growth.
 There can be fewer ‘layers’ in the company structure within smaller firms which means you may be able to work more independently and report to fewer people.
 If this is something that you’d like then, a smaller company may be the right way to go.
 Again, it all depends on your preferences.
 Another factor impacting company culture is the people that are already working there.
 Try and identify how the top-level people choose to manage their subordinates.
 If employees are given little responsibility and authority, this could be bad news if you like to work independently.
+Read More on Company Culture Here

 Consider the Industry: